Air Force Institute of Technology: Accreditation

-AFIT is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools to offer degrees to the doctorate level.
+AFIT is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools to offer degrees at the doctorate level.
 Eight engineering programs in the Graduate School of Engineering and Management are accredited at the advanced level by the Accreditation Board for Engineering and Technology (ABET).
+The institution is a member of the Strategic Ohio Council for Higher Education (SOCHE).